drduh/YubiKey-Guide/README.md

 uid                              Dr Duh <doc@duh.to>
 ```

-Note that as of GPG [version 2.1](https://www.gnupg.org/faq/whats-new-in-2.1.html#autorev) a revocation certificate is automatically generated.
+As of GPG [version 2.1](https://www.gnupg.org/faq/whats-new-in-2.1.html#autorev), a revocation certificate is automatically generated at this time.

 Export the key ID as a [variable](https://stackoverflow.com/questions/1158091/defining-a-variable-with-or-without-export/1158231#1158231) for use later: